cc-jalvarez/cc-jalvarez/README.md

 <p align="center"><samp>
-  I'm a data science researcher.
+  I am a researcher interested in data science tools for algorithmic decision-making and their societal implications.
 </samp>
 </p>